1988 United States House of Representatives election in Vermont

 The 1988 United States House of Representatives election in Vermont was held on November 8, 1988.
 Republican nominee Peter Plympton Smith defeated Independent candidate Bernie Sanders and Democratic nominee Paul N. Poirier.

 Incumbent Republican Representative Jim Jeffords chose to run for a seat in the United States Senate instead of seeking reelection to the United States House of Representatives.
 Former Lieutenant Governor Peter Plympton Smith won the Republican nomination against David Gates.
 State Representative Paul N. Poirier won the Democratic nomination against Peter Welch, James A. Guest and Dolores Sandoval.
 Sanders, the Mayor of Burlington, ran as an Independent candidate.

 This is the most recent election in which a Republican was elected to the U.S. House of Representatives from Vermont's at-large congressional district.
+With the results in the concurrent presidential and Senate elections, it is also the most recent election in which Vermont voted Republican in all three federal statewide offices simultaneously.

 Background

 From 1854 to 1958, the Vermont Republican Party won every statewide election in Vermont.
 William H. Meyer became the first member of the Democratic Party to win a statewide election in Vermont since 1853, when he won election to the United States House of Representatives from Vermont's at-large congressional district in the 1958 election.

 Jim Jeffords, a member of the Republican Party, was elected from Vermont's at-large district in the 1974 election and served for fourteen years.
 In the 1986 election he faced no Democratic opponent and won with 89.12% of the popular vote against three other candidates.